EPCCed/dirac-docs/docs/tursa-user-guide/scheduler.md

      be 4 to use all GPUs on a node.
 (This option should not be specified for jobs on the CPU nodes.)

+If you are happy to have any GPU type for your job (A100-40 or A100-80) then you select the `gpu` partition:

+   - `--partition=gpu`

 If you wish to use just the A100-80 GPU nodes which have higher memory, you add the following option:

-   - `--constraint=a100-80` request the job is placed on nodes with high-memory (80 GB) GPUs - there are only 3 high memory GPU nodes on the system.
+   - `--partition=gpu-a100-80` request the job is placed on nodes with high-memory (80 GB) GPUs - there are 64 high memory GPU nodes on the system.

 To just use the A100-40 GPU nodes:

-   - `--constraint=a100-40` request the job is placed on nodes with standard memory (40 GB) GPUs.
+   - `--partition=gpu-a100-40` request the job is placed on nodes with standard memory (40 GB) GPUs.

-If you do not set a constraint, the scheduler may use any available node types for the job.
+If you do not specfy a partition, the scheduler may use any available node types for the job (equivalent of `--partition=gpu`).

 !!! note
     For parallel jobs, Tursa operates in a *node exclusive* way.
 This